nitad54448/win10-installer-yappari-v5-2018/README.md

 The quality of the fit is evaluated using the R<sup>2</sup> statistical parameter and the chi<sup>2</sup> value.
 However, the use of the chi<sup>2</sup> value as a statistical parameter is debatable, as discussed in the paper "Dos and don'ts of reduced chi-squared" by Andrae et al. (https://arxiv.org/abs/1012.3754).
 The chi<sup>2</sup> value reported here is calculated as (Sum ((Z<sub>obs</sub>-Z<sub>calc</sub>)<sup>2</sup>/Z<sub>calc</sub>))/DOF.
 The degree of freedom (DOF) is considered as Nr_of_points - nr_of_fitted_params.

-### Datasets ###
+## Datasets ##
 This list box shows all the datasets in memory.
 You can select one or more datasets.
 The parameters listed are those of the dataset selected (or the first selected dataset if you have more than one selection).
 The datasets label can be edited.

-### Action ###
+## Action ##
 This button can trigger several commands:

- __Clone these parameters to all__
+### Clone these parameters to all ###
 Copy the listed parameters to all datasets.
 Useful for bulk fitting.

-__Save all parameters__
+### Save all parameters ###
 Save all parameters names and values for all datasets in a file.

-__Save active exp datasets__
+### Save active exp datasets ###
 This command allows you to save the *active* experimental data, that means the selected ones, to a single file in a specific format.
 The format is three columns separated by tabs, with frequency in Hz, Zr, and Zi.
 This is useful for simulating impedance spectra for a given model.

-__Save active calc datasets__
+### Save active calc datasets ###
 This command allows you to save the *active* calculated data to a file in a three columns format.

-__Save active exp and calc datasets__
+### Save active exp and calc datasets ###
 This command allows you to save the *active* experimental data and calculated data, in a 5 columns ASCII file.
 Note that all datasets are saved in a single file, each dataset will be separated by the label of the set.
 This might be used to plot nicer graphs.

-__Average active datasets__
+### Average active datasets ###
 This command will calculate the mean of Zr and Zi for the selected datasets.
 This function can be applied to datasets measured at the same frequencies.

-__Erase active datasets__
+### Erase active datasets ###
 Irreversible action removing one or more datasets and all related parameters from memory (by active one should understand “selected”)

-__Report all__
+### Report all ###
 This command generates an HTML report containing information about the model used, the parameters used, the fitted parameters, and their standard deviation.
 It also includes images of the fit as well as all experimental and calculated data.
 The report is saved in your temporary directory and automatically opened in a browser.
 You can use the data in the report to create your own graphs or to check for any discrepancies.
 If you find any errors in the calculations, please report them so they can be corrected.

-__Help__
+### Help ###
 This will open this help file in a pdf format.

-### Exit ###
+## Exit ##
 No need for explications on what this command does.

-### About ###

-Brief help listing the version of the program.
-The button “more” will open this pdf file.

-### Author ###
+# Author #
 This program can be used freely and distributed according to CC-BY-NC-SA.
 It was written in Labview and it includes the JKI toolkits for Labview, © 2018, JKI.
 All rights reserved.

 For questions or comments:

-Nita DRAGOE
+__Nita DRAGOE__
 Université Paris-Saclay
 ICMMO/SP2M
 91400 Orsay
 France

-A first version was released in june 2021.